- Solutions Overview

 These packing and shipping stations should be located right next to the final outbound staging area.
 And in an ideal warehouse layout, that outbound staging area will be right next to the outbound dock door.
 That way, there’s a short, seamless flow from one area to the next.

 The more SKUs you have going out the door, the more you’ll have coming in as well.
 Hopefully, you’ve gotten a warehouse with two separate docks, one for inbound and one for outbound.
 Then the flow of goods in and out can be kept fairly constant, without one flow getting in the way of the other.

 Remember, larger volume means you will have to keep things moving much more efficiently.
 Items should come off the receiving dock and immediately move to an adjacent receiving area and from there to bulk storage.
 This flow should never cross or interfere with your pickers going to and from other areas.

 Even a “Goldilocks” medium-sized warehouse needs to be well laid-out to be efficient.
 But, if you are just getting started, you might have a smaller warehouse with its own set of challenges, like a single dock and congested flow.
-We recommend a slightly different layout for that.
+We recommend you to check out Warehouse Set-Up 101: Optimized Small Warehouse Layout for a slightly different layout for that .

 Likewise, you might have several of the above “value-added” activities.
-In that case, you should check out our optimal layout for a larger warehouse.
+In that case, you should check out our optimal layout for a large warehouse.

 And if you’re not sure which layout makes the most sense for your situation, let us know.
 We can help you assess your warehouse needs and get the layout that will best optimize your space.